gitlabhq/gitlabhq/doc/ci/yaml/README.md

     - binaries/
 ```

-The cache is provided on best effort basis, so don't expect that cache will be
+The cache is provided on a best-effort basis, so don't expect that the cache
-always present.
-For implementation details please check GitLab Runner.
+will be always present.
+For implementation details, please check GitLab Runner.

 #### cache:key